IG Core Portfolio – Income Plus Series F

 Portfolio Overview

-The IG Core Portfolio – Income Plus generated a positive return, with equities as the top contributing asset class, followed by fixed income, while real property slightly detracted.
+The IG Core Portfolio – Income Plus generated a positive return, led by equities, followed by fixed income, while real property slightly detracted.

 To discuss your investment strategy, speak to your IG Advisor.